Be prepared for summer with your dog!

 Different countries, different requirements

 Depending on the country that you are travelling through, there may be different requirements for the way in which your dog is transported.
-For example, in Germany the dog must be secured with a seatbelt, a travel kennel or behind a dog guard.
+For example, in Germany the dog must be secured with an adjustable seat belt, a travel kennel or behind a dog guard.
 For some countries there are also different requirements for specific breeds, which are labelled as dangerous by the government.
 Owners may be required to put a muzzle on their dog in public, and in Spain you even need to apply for a licence for these animals.
 It is sensible to request information from the LICG (National Information Centre for Companion Animals) or from your veterinarian well before you go on holiday.
 This means that you will be well prepared!

 Keep it cool...